awong234/awsite/content/posts/2026-09-01-hhm-lexfridman-part-2/index.md

 The [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox) is not a simple restating of supply and demand.
-It is not a paradox to observe that demand might increase when prices fall; that much should be pretty obvious to anyone having taken economics 101.
+It is not a paradox to observe that demand might increase when prices fall; that much should be pretty obvious to anyone having taken economics 101, and I just took *Ag Econ*.

-The paradox is that increasing _efficiency_ of systems do not tend to reduce their overall consumption.
-It is originally and primarily cast in relation to energy use and speaks to another problem in our future -- that of climate change -- and what the Jevons paradox *actually* predicts is that without the proper incentives, all the renewable energy in the world _will not_ undercut our total emissions, deforestation, consumption of resources, etc; they will only serve to fuel _more_ consumption.
-There will be no "green" AI if the Jevons paradox holds true.
+The paradox is that increasing _efficiency_ of systems does not tend to reduce their overall consumption.
+It is originally and primarily cast in relation to energy use and speaks to another problem in our future -- that of climate change -- and what the Jevons paradox *actually* predicts is that without proper incentives, all the renewable energy in the world _will not_ undercut our total emissions, deforestation, consumption of resources, etc; they will only serve to fuel _more_ consumption.
+There will be no "green" AI if the Jevons paradox holds true on energy.

 This is the real implication of the Jevons paradox that AI optimists blithely paper over.
 AI won't solve climate change because we already have a solution: